hakimel/reveal.js/README.md

 Run it with ```python -m SimpleHTTPServer 8000```.
 Set the port number at your convenience.
 Or use you apache, nginx or whatever you want.

 Then provide this address to you audience.
-And take the control of the presentation from the master presentation address.
+And take the control of the presentation from the master presentation address (from previous point).

 ## Leap Motion
 The Leap Motion plugin lets you utilize your [Leap Motion](https://www.leapmotion.com/) device to control basic navigation of your presentation.
 The gestures currently supported are: